korbirayen/Pluribus_Update/README.md

 # Satellite Imagery Monitor
-Automated monitoring of satellite imagery updates for Pluribus Filming site
+Automated monitoring of satellite imagery in this location